johanbook/docs/docs/testing/overview.md

 # Testing

-In order to have confidence in that the code we write works as expected, it's a good practice to write tests.
+In order to have confidence in that the code we write works as expected, we should write tests.
 The most basic test is to just execute a function (or instantiate an object) and then check that the result is as expected.

+## The anatomy of a test

-A typical test is structured as setup, interaction and assertions.
+In general, a test consist of setup, interaction and assertions, as demonstrated by the code below.

 ```py
 def test_my_function_returns_numbers():